kehantan/labbook/docs/protein/expression.rst

 #.
 Check OD at 600 nm every 1 hour, target OD ~0.5-0.6.
 Extend the shaking time if target OD is not reached.
 #.
 When OD is around 0.5 - 0.6, add 1 mL of IPTG stock solution (250 mM) to the LB broth culture.

-    * IPTG final concentration in LB broth = 0.5 mM
+    * IPTG final concentration in culture = 0.5 mM

 #.
 Shake.
 2 hrs, 37 C, 180 rpm.
 #.
 Transfer culture from flask into multiple 50 mL centrifuge tube.